 Fine art relief or intaglio prints are original works of art, each unique, within its limited edition printing.

 Red Tail Studios relief prints are made using wood blocks of various species (to make woodcut prints) or linoleum plates (to make linocuts).
 I use traditional Japanese carving tools to carve my original designs and print using traditional water-based pigments or oil-based archival inks onto archival quality paper for your lasting enjoyment.
-Images may be transferred by hand using a hand-held baren, but more often they are run through my beloved, husband-made (Yes, that would be Tim!), 30-inch etching press.
+Images may be transferred by hand using a hand-held baren, but more often they are run through my much loved “Alice”, a vintage Laguna Etching Press owned by the 3rd female, Gold-Rush Country artist in a row!
+It’s quite a legacy!

 My intaglio prints are generally on copper using a variety of etching methods, printed with archival quality Charbonnel etching inks and always transferred using my etching press.
 I generally use a fairly nontoxic mordant, Edinburgh Etch for my copperplate etching.